 Xiangci Li

-I am a final year Ph.D. student at UT Dallas.
-I am actively looking for full-time positions as a natural language processing scientist or engineer.
+I am an Applied Scientist at Amazon.
 My research interest is natural language processing, specifically knowledge-intensive natural language processing, including scholarly document processing, dialogue generation and fact-verification.
-My advisor is Dr. Jessica Ouyang.

 李向磁

-I have 5 internship experiences at Google, Amazon, Tencent, Baidu and Chan Zuckerburg Initiative.
+I am an Applied Scientist II at Amazon Web Services.
+I had 5 internship experiences at Google, Amazon, Tencent, Baidu and Chan Zuckerburg Initiative.
+My Ph.D. was at UT Dallas, advised by Dr. Jessica Ouyang.
 Previously I was a master student at University of Southern California (USC) and research assistant in Prof. Nanyun Peng's PLUS Lab at Information Sciences Insitute (now moved to UCLA).
 Before that, I was a full-time computational neuroscience research assistant at Erlich Lab at New York University Shanghai, where I graduated with Bachelor's degree in computer science and neuroscience.

 Publications